 We are used to smile on pictures, to show our “best side”.
 And even smile when we don’t want to.
 Instead to allow to see the true, the real face of us.

-These are the faces of the Mongolian children.
+These are the faces of Mongolia children.

 Thanks to Weltweitwandern for sending me on this amazing trip.